 About Vegan Fig Salami with Orange Zest

 This salami is 100% plant-based made from premium Greek dried figs, smoked paprika, Aleppo pepper, and orange zest.
 The seasoning of this vegan salami is my inspiration to make the stuffed pork chops, using the same ingredients to accentuate the flavor in every bite.
 In each bite you will get both a sweet and savory taste.
 This flavor profile makes the perfect accompaniment for a vegan or vegetarian cheese board or charcuterie board, for dessert applications, or other savory dishes like this recipe.
-You can eat vegan fig salami as a snack, in Greek yogurt, in salads, on flatbread, and any other place you might have meat salami or fresh or dried figs. This fig salami is GMO-free, gluten-free, and with no added sugars.
-Check out all 6 amazing flavors in the snack section of our SHOP.
+You can eat vegan fig salami as a snack, in Greek yogurt, in salads, on flatbread, and any other place you might have meat salami or fresh or dried figs.

 For a cheeseboard, we suggest pairing this fig salami with salty blues, tangy goat cheeses, creamy mozzarella, vegan mozzarella, or cashew cream cheeses.